Run Your Future Trailblazer Challenge

 - Describe the program curriculum.

-- List recruitment techniques for a team of committed volunteers.
+- List techniques for recruiting a team of committed volunteers.

 Should you choose to accept it, your mission as the coordinator is to plan and manage the logistics for your Future Trailblazer Challenge.
 Your role includes these responsibilities.

 - Serve as the main point of contact for the educator(s) and volunteers.

 - Oversee the entire program and address obstacles that arise.